 We understand Peter’s teaching on spiritual leadership in church ministry (“overseers”) in 1 Peter 5:1-11 to apply to men and women humbling themselves under Christ and being servant leaders for the sake of the church and its ministry to the surrounding community.
 An important point is that Peter focuses elders not on governing or ruling the church, but on ministry to people.
 In some churches, elders run the church like the Wizard of Oz behind the curtain.
 They have power over the pastors and the governance of the church (and possibly micromanaging the church staff and operations), even though they’re not directly involved in servant ministry to people in the church and community.
 Their qualifications for leadership are mostly about giftedness, business success, money, and powerful personalities.

 Dallas Willard on the Need For Women Leaders in Church

-Let’s consider some common sense from Dallas Willard, a longtime distinguished USC philosopher, and a thought leader in Christian spiritual formation who was a personal mentor to me for a decade before he died in 2013.
+Dallas Willard, a longtime distinguished USC philosopher and a thought leader in Christian spiritual formation who was a personal mentor to me for a decade before he died in 2013, has some common sense wisdom to offer on this issue.
 When he was asked to write a chapter in the book How I Changed My Mind and Women in Leadership he declined because he said he’d always believed in women as church leaders.
 He did write the foreword and in it he shared:

 All through my young life [growing up in Baptist churches in Missouri] those who had taught me most “at church” were women.
 Actually, I knew that, in many cases, there would have been no church at all if it hadn’t been for women; and, beyond church, life in my environment was mainly anchored in strong and intelligent women who — often with little or nothing in the way of “credentials” — simply stood for what was good and right and directed others in the way of Christ.